-Salmon runs have declined and disappeared throughout the Salish Sea, Columbia Basin and Alaska primarily due to ecological degradation for industrial and economic development.
+Salmon runs have declined and disappeared throughout the Salish Sea, Columbia Basin, and California and Alaskan coastal waters and tributaries due to several factors.
+The primary cause is ecological degradation for industrial and economic development.

 Defenders' Impact

-Defenders launched a program in 2017 called Orcas Love Raingardens, which helps to reduce polluted stormwater runoff by promoting raingardens at public schools and parks.
-These raingardens offer an excellent opportunity to educate the public and students about orcas and salmon and ways they can help keep pollutants out of the Salish Sea.
+Defenders launched a program in 2017 called Orcas Love Raingardens, which promoted raingardens at public schools and parks to help reduce polluted stormwater runoff.
+Raingardens offer an excellent opportunity to educate the public and students about orcas and salmon and ways they can help keep pollutants out of the Salish Sea.

-We also advocate for funding for federal programs like the Pacific Coast Salmon Recovery Fund and the Environmental Protection Agency’s (EPA) Geographic Area Program that provide critical funding to the region to protect and restore salmon, habitat and water quality.
+Defenders also advocates for federal programs like the Pacific Coast Salmon Recovery Fund and the Environmental Protection Agency’s Geographic Area Program that provide critical funding to protect and restore salmon, habitat and water quality.

 Threats